 Enrolling in a Medicare supplemental plan is easy.
 Once you submit your application, the insurance agent will handle the rest.
 It’s just like applying for any other type of insurance policy.

 One thing that you should take note of is WHEN you purchase your policy.
-The best time for you to enroll in a plan is during your Medigap Open Enrollment period.
+The best time to enroll in a plan is during your Medigap Open Enrollment period.

-During this time, the life insurance agency must accept you for whichever plan that you apply for.
-Regardless of your health or any pre-existing conditions that you have, they can’t deny your application for the Medigap plan.
-For anyone that is less than perfect health, this is a great advantage that you may not be able to afford to miss.
+During this time, life insurance agencies must accept you for whichever plan that you apply for.
+They can’t deny your application for the Medigap regardless of your health or any pre-existing conditions you may have.
+For anyone in less than perfect health, this is a great advantage you may not afford to miss.

 Aside from the plans being guaranteed issue, enrolling during this open enrollment period will also save you money every month.
 During this six-month window, the insurance company can’t charge you more in premiums because of any health conditions that you have.
 This is a huge advantage for anyone that is looking to get additional health care coverage.

-Let us save you the time and frustration of having to call dozens of different companies and get quotes form all of them.
+Let us save you the time and frustration of having to call dozens of different companies and get quotes from all of them.
 Not only can our agents get you the best rates available, but they can also equip you with the information you need to make informed decisions.
 If you have any questions please contact us.
 We are happy to assist you with a Medicare supplemental quote for any plan that is available.